Skip to main content

 Post-1987 surveys differentiated, for each job, the number of hours worked at home from the hours worked at the place of employment.
 Follow-up questions double check that these at-home hours are included in the total hours reported working.
 The creation procedures for the 'Hourly Rate of Pay 'variables factor in all values.

-Survey Instruments and Documentation The "Current Labor Force Status (CPS)" and Employer Supplement sections of the main questionnaires and the 1980 through current survey year Employer Supplements collect information on hours.
+Survey Instruments & Documentation The "Current Labor Force Status (CPS)" and Employer Supplement sections of the main questionnaires and the 1980 through current survey year Employer Supplements collect information on hours.
 A weekly HOURS array similar to the weekly STATUS and DUALJOB arrays discussed earlier is created from the data on hours worked.
 The HOURS array contains the total number of hours worked at all jobs for each week since January 1, 1978.
 The hourly summary variables are created from the week-by-week arrays.

 Areas of Interest Information collected on hours worked both at all jobs and at the CPS job has been placed in the "CPS" area of interest, while information related to Jobs #1-5 is located in "Job Information."
 The series of summary variables is in "Key Variables."
 In 1979 and since 1993, Job #1 is always the CPS job if there is one.

-Shift and Times Worked
+Shift and times worked

 Data on the type of shift usually worked at the respondent's current or most recent (CPS) job, such as "day shift," "evening shift," or "split shift," have been collected during all but the 1986 and 1987 surveys.
 Beginning with the 1986 survey, information on the actual times (24 hour clock) that a respondent usually began and ended the CPS job is available.
 Coding categories for the 1988 and 1989 shift variables were collapsed.
 All respondents were asked a follow-up question beginning in 1990 on the actual or usual time work began and ended during the last week (or most recent week) they worked.

-The "Current Labor Force Status (CPS)" section of the main questionnaires gathered information on shift and clock hours worked until 1993 for CPS job.
+Survey Instruments & Documentation The "Current Labor Force Status (CPS)" section of the main questionnaires gathered information on shift and clock hours worked until 1993 for CPS job.
 From 1994 on, this information is gathered in the Employer Supplements for all jobs.

 Areas of Interest The NLSY79 shift variables can be found in the "CPS," "Job Information," and "Misc. xxxx" areas of interest.
 The post-1985 clock variables are in "Misc. xxxx" and "Job Information."